themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 Admin B belongs to Tenant B
 ```

-Then test the invariant across resource types.
+Then test the invariant across resource types:

 ```text
 User A can access Object A: expect 200